 Around the world, rape and sexual abuse are everyday violent occurrences – affecting close to a billion women and girls over their lifetimes.
 However, despite the pervasiveness of these crimes, laws are insufficient, inconsistent and, sometimes, promote violence.

 On his part, Cynthia’s Moral and Religious Studies teacher, Jones Obiri Mawusi, (the man who always inspire Cynthia and his colleagues with Bible stories and more) bemoans the issue of rape, teenage pregnancy and abortion, adding, it had characterized the school at an alarming rate which has become a cause for worry.

-He alluded to the fact that Cynthia actually escaped the rape attempt from her uncle and did confided only in him due to trust.
+He alluded to the fact that Cynthia actually escaped the rape attempt from her uncle and did confide only in him due to trust.

-Jones who call himself a devoted Christian said, he believes using the Bible stories like that of Ammon and Tamar to educate the students helps in molding them as well as to refrain from immoral acts thereby ensuring they desist from engaging in pre-marital sex, abortion and to curb teenage pregnancy.
+Jones who calls himself a devoted Christian said, he believes using the Bible stories like that of Ammon and Tamar to educate the students helps in moulding them as well as to refrain from immoral acts thereby ensuring they desist from engaging in pre-marital sex, abortion and to curb teenage pregnancy.